ddvk/rmfakecloud/README.md

 So if you just point the device to a new empty server, all documents will be deleted from the device.
 Going back will again, delete all documents and put what was on the server

+# Troubleshooting
+- check the connectivity between the tablet and the host: ping my.remarkable.com (should be localhost) ping local.remarkable.com (should be localhost) ping thehostpc wget -qO- http://host:3000 (or relevant ports, should get Working...) wget -qO- https://local.appspot.com (should get Working...)

+- if both (host and tablet) are on a wifi make sure "Client Isolation" is not actived on the AP

+- check if the proxy is configured correctly systemctl status proxy (or the logs)
+- check if the CA cert was correctly installed when doing `update-ca-certificates` there should have been `1 added` check the logs

+- check xochitls's logs, stop the service, start manually with more logging `systemct stop xochtil` `QT_LOGGING_RULES=xochitl.*=true xochitl  | grep -A3 QUrl`